Growth Beats ROI: Why Effectiveness is the New North Star

 Dominant mood indicators

 The top 10 dominant moods are an equal mix of positive and negative emotions.
-The top 3 feelings are positive, with calm, relaxed and hopeful topping the list this month.
-Negative emotions follow though with anxious, stressed and frustrated the 4th, 5th and 6th positions.
-The lower half of the top 10 feelings are a mix including optimistic, safe, annoyed and unsure
+The top 3 feelings reflect this contrast with calm, relaxed and anxious topping the list this month.
+The mix in emotions continues through the list with hopeful, frustrated and safe, the 4th, 5th and 6th positions, and the lower half of the top 10 feelings including pessimistic, sceptical, annoyed and optimistic.

 NOTE: For the best viewing experience on mobile, please view landscape.